Best Database to Use While Raising Fund I VC in 2025: Altss vs. the Competition

 Altss offers the most comprehensive, verified FO dataset available — not only at the firm level, but at the decision-maker, thematic, and behavioral layer.

-2. OSINT-Powered Freshness Reduces Fundraising Time
+2. OSINT-Driven Freshness Reduces Fundraising Time

 The platform's 30-day refresh cycle dramatically reduces bounce rates and increases the relevance of outreach.